PTAS for Sparse General-Valued CSPs: Introduction

 On the other hand, this approach does not give an EPTAS even when $\C$ is fixed (i.e.\ the exponent of $|\A|$ increases with $\eps$), and it does not construct an assignment --- it only approximates the optimum value.
 In contrast, given a class of graphs $\cG$ for which fractional-treewidth-fragility can be efficiently certified (which includes essentially all known examples), it is straightforward to construct solutions to $\MaxSol_\cG$ of value at least $(1-\eps) \cdot \maxval(\A,\C)$ in time $\lvert\A\rvert \cdot {\lvert\C\rvert}^{k(\eps)}$.

+Our main contribution in proving \cref{thm:main-maxsol} is finding the right analogues of the definitions from~\cite{rwz21:soda} -- a notion of ``closeness'' of structures, a dual notion that certifies this closeness with concrete mappings (a distribution of ``partial homomorphisms'', see Section~\ref{sec:maxsol}), and the proof of their equivalence (Lemma~\ref{lem:duality}).
+In particular, while the name ``partial homomorphism'' may sound deceptively simple, we found that pin-pointing their definition (in the context of MaxSol) proved to be a surprisingly intricate balancing act.

-We complement Theorem~\ref{thm:main-maxsol} with simple constructions which show that it is impossible to extend other results of~\cite{rwz21:soda} to the setting of crisp constraints.
-In~\cite{rwz21:soda} the notion of \emph{pliability} is defined, which is a left-hand side restriction that takes the whole structure~$\A$ into account, not only its Gaifman graph; this allowed the authors to show that the same framework applies not only to sparse, fractionally-treewidth-fragile instances, but also to dense structures.
-While we define an analogous notion of \emph{strong pliability}, in \cref{sec:dense} we show that even the simplest class of dense structures, namely the class of $\{0,1\}$-valued cliques, does not satisfy it.
-In fact, it is easy to show that the $\MaxSol$ problem is hard to approximate even when the left-hand side structures are restricted to cliques.
+We complement \cref{thm:main-maxsol} with simple constructions which show that it is impossible to extend other results of~\cite{rwz21:soda} from the setting of purely optimisation Max-CSPs to the setting of general-valued CSPs, which include crisp constraints.
+In~\cite{rwz21:soda} the notion of \emph{pliability} is defined (for Max-CSPs), which is a left-hand side restriction that takes the whole structure~$\A$ into account, not only its Gaifman graph, as done in this introduction so far; this allowed the authors of~\cite{rwz21:soda} to show that the same framework applies not only to sparse, fractionally-treewidth-fragile instances of Max-CSPS, but also to dense structures.
+We define an analogous notion of \emph{strong pliability} and show in \cref{lem:tract}, similarly to~\cite{rwz21:soda}, the existence of a PTAS (for general-valued CSPs) under the strong pliability assumption on the left-hand side structure, which takes the whole structure $\A$ into account, not only its Gaifman graph.
+(Thus this is a more general tractability result than \cref{thm:main-maxsol}.)
+However, in \cref{sec:dense} we show that even the simplest class of dense structures, namely the class of $\{0,1\}$-valued cliques, does not satisfy strong pliability.
+In fact, it is easy to show (cf.~\cref{sec:dense}) that the $\MaxSol$ problem is hard to approximate even when the left-hand side structures are restricted to cliques.